Angel Delight

-Angel Delight is a powdered dessert product produced in the United Kingdom.
-It is designed to be mixed and whisked with milk to create a mousse-like sweet dessert.
+Angel Delight is a powdered dessert mix produced in the United Kingdom.
+It is designed to be whisked with milk to create a sweet mousse-like dessert.

 Angel Delight was released in 1967 by the Bird's company, in a strawberries-and-cream flavour.
 By the 1970s, Bird's had doubled the market for instant desserts.
 After a lull in popularity during the 1980s, a revival campaign, featuring Wallace & Gromit, was run in 1999.
 In 2006 the brand was the best-selling line in the UK instant cold desserts sector.
 The brand is now owned by Premier Foods.
 The dessert was named Britain's 'favourite childhood dish' in a 2015 survey by Food Network.

 Varieties

-Angel Delight is currently sold in five flavours: strawberry, butterscotch, chocolate, mint chocolate and banana.
-No added sugar variants of the butterscotch, white chocolate and strawberry flavours are also sold.
+Angel Delight is currently sold in five flavours: strawberry, butterscotch, chocolate, chocolate mint and banana.
+No added sugar variants of butterscotch, white chocolate, and strawberry flavours are also sold.
 Currently, it is available in three quantity variants: four-serving packets, twelve-serving tubs and single-serving ready-to-eat cups (launched in 2017 in an attempt to modernise the brand, with an accompanying digital marketing campaign).
 Not all flavours are available in all size formats; for instance, tubs are only available in strawberry and butterscotch flavours.

-Discontinued flavours include coffee, tea, coffee walnut, black cherry, blueberry, peach, lime, lemon, blackcurrant, bubblegum, tangerine, vanilla ice cream, forest fruits, popcorn, candy floss, butter mint and raspberry.
+Discontinued flavours include: coffee, coffee walnut, black cherry, blueberry, peach, lime, lemon, blackcurrant, bubblegum, tangerine, vanilla ice cream, forest fruits, popcorn, candy floss, butter mint, White Chocolate and raspberry.

+Catering packs of 600g and 12x600g are still available in raspberry and banana flavours, as well as the retail flavours.